vespa-engine/documentation/documentation/onnx.md

 ```

 Here, we specify that the model `my_model.onnx` should be run, using the
-`output` output.
+`add` output.
 The output is optional if the model only contains a single
 output.

 ONNX models contain a computational graph.
 In the following, assume that